apache/lucene/lucene/MIGRATE.md

 }
 ```

+Note that these StoredFields and TermVectors instances should only be consumed in the thread where
+they were acquired.
+For instance, it is illegal to share them across threads.

 ### PersianStemFilter is added to PersianAnalyzer (LUCENE-10312)

 PersianAnalyzer now includes PersianStemFilter, that would change analysis results.
 If you need the exactly same analysis